foldcat/oasync/README.md

 // if these procedures are called before initializing the coordinator,
 // they will be ran when the coordinator gets initialized
-// note that this might cause the procedure passed in oa.init
+// note that this might cause the procedure passed in oa.init_oa
 // to not be run before anything does!
 ```